datanav/docs/getting-started.rst

 When merging datasets we need to combine entities through identical values across datasets.
 In the image above we merge datasets A and B through their "lastname" properties, and B and C through their "email" properties.
 As we can see, the resulting dataset will have "null" values in the fields that cannot be populated through entities with matching values.

-This way you can for example, combine a customer dataset with another customer dataset through the **"lastname"** and work with an entity that contains more customer info.
+This way you can for example, combine a customer dataset with another customer dataset through the **"lastname"** property and work with an entity that contains more customer info.
+In the configuration below we have given the datasets **aliases** in the source config.
+This is for easy referencing later in the source configuration.
+We see the alisases
+here:

+**["customerA a", "customerB b"]**

+In the equality rule we simply put **"a.lastname" and "b.lastname"** to specify which dataset and which key we use.
+IF we were not using aliases, it would look like this **"customerA.lastname", "customerB.lastname"** so aliases make it easier and tidier to write DTL.

 ::